 Multitasking is easy on Windows 11 PC.
-You might be already familiar with the “Aero Shake” feature of Windows 10.
+You might already be familiar with the “Aero Shake” feature of Windows 10.
 If you are working with multiple apps simultaneously and want to minimize all other windows except one, click and hold on to the title bar of an active window and shake it back and forth.
 By doing this, Windows will minimize all other open windows at once.
-That means you don’t have to minimize all activate or opened windows one by one.
+That means you don’t have to minimize all activated or opened windows one by one.
 To restore all minimized windows simultaneously, just shake the title bar again.
 This feature is called Aero Shake in Windows 10.
 On Windows 11, it is renamed to “Title bar window shake.”
 You can also call it simply “Window Shake.”

-Window Shake is an amazing feature if you would like to look on the desktop without minimizing or closing all the applications.
+Window Shake is an amazing feature if you would like to look at the desktop without minimizing or closing all the applications.
 By default, the “Title bar window shake” feature remains Off on Windows 11.
 That means you need to activate it before start using this feature.

 To turn on or turn off the “Title bar window shake” feature in Windows 11, you can refer to any of these three methods:-

-- Using Settings app
+1. Using Settings app

-- Through Local Group Policy Editor
+2. Through Local Group Policy Editor

-- Via Registry Editor
+3. Via Registry Editor

 How to turn On or turn Off the “Title bar window shake” feature in Windows 11 using the Settings app?

 Step 1.
-Open the Settings app by pressing
+Open the Settings app by pressing Windows + I keys simultaneously from the keyboard or any other method.

 Step 2.
-Select the
+Select the System category from the left side pane.

 Step 3.
-Now, scroll down from the right-side window and click on the
+Now, scroll down from the right-side window and click on the Multitasking tab.

 Step 4.
 Here, turn the toggle switch to the On position next to the “Title bar window shake” option.

 Once you complete the above steps, the “Title bar windows shake” feature is enabled on your Windows 11 PC.
-In the future, if you would like to turn off this feature on your computer, repeat the above steps, and in step 4, turn the toggle switch to off position, next to the “Title bar windows shake” option.
+In the future, if you would like to turn off this feature on your computer, repeat the above steps, and in step 4, turn the toggle switch to the off position next to the “Title bar windows shake” option.

 That’s all.
 You can close the Settings app now.